-In terms of household income levels, for the individual income tax, the ETR increases consistently as income rises.
-The ETR for the top 1% of households is 3.13%, while the ETR for the lowest 20% of households is 0.10%.
+In terms of household income levels, for the individual income tax, the ETR increases consistently as income rises until the group "next 5%", at which point the ETR begins to decrease as household income increases.
+The ETR for the top 1% of households is 2.64%, while the ETR for the lowest 20% of households is -0.20%.
 On the other hand, households with less than \$30,000 in household income pay a significantly larger percentage of their income for sales and use tax and excise taxes than do those households with higher household income, with the effective sales and use and excise tax rates declining as income increases.
 All of this is consistent with the Suits calculations described above.
 The table below summarizes the ETRs for each population quintile and each tax type.